Airdrie–Bathgate rail link: Benefits and infrastructure improvements

-The Class 380s delivered to ScotRail for use across the Strathclyde network.
-This allowed the Class 334s to be used on the Helensburgh/Milngavie to/from Edinburgh services.

 Progress

 The start of work was signalled with a sod cutting ceremony at Livingston North station in June 2007, attended by Transport Minister Stewart Stevenson.
 Contracts worth £300m for design, installation and commissioning of signalling and telecommunications had been awarded by July 2008.
 Remodelling of Newbridge Junction and doubling of Bathgate branch was completed in October 2008.
 Blackridge railway station was included as one of the stations to be opened on the line.